Back To Top

 Toe box may be too narrow for some

 Whether you're looking for running shoes or hiking sandals, Hoka has it covered.
-The Hoka Anacapa 2 Low GORE-TEX are the best pick of them all for walking shoes for three reasons: they are incredibly comfortable, supportive with strong lugs for rocky surfaces, and completely waterproof.
+The Hoka Anacapa 2 Low GORE-TEX is the best pick of them all for walking shoes for three reasons: incredible comfort, supportive with strong lugs for rocky surfaces, and completely waterproof.
 They also come in a set of exciting colourways I've not seen elsewhere, says Digital Health Editor Grace Walsh.
+"When I'm hiking, the Anacapa range from Hoka is my go-to.
+I have these low versions and the boot.
+While the boot is my favourite of the two, these certainly get almost 5 stars from me," she says.

 Best premium walking shoe for women